kodecocodes/i9t/multitasking/multitasking.markdown

 popoverPresentationController.barButtonItem = sender OR
 popoverPresentationController.sourceView = button
 popoverPresentationController.sourceRect = button.bounds

-Keyboard
-keyboard appears on both apps.
-Use UIScrollViewContentInset It may not be your app that is displaying keyboard.

 UIKeyboard WillShow / DidShow / WillHide / DidHide / WillChangeFrame / DidChangeFrame Notification